slidewiki/learninglocker2-docker/README.md

 This section is about the architecture coming out of this dockerization.

 Official images of Mongo, Redis, and xAPI service are used.
-Additionally, build creates two Docker images: nginx and app.
+Additionally, build creates the learninglocker2-app docker image.
-LL application services are to be run on containers based on the app image.
+LL application services are to be run on containers based on the image.

 File docker-compose.yml describes the relation between services.
-A base configuration consists of 7 containers that are run using the above-mentioned images (LL application containers - api, ui, and worker - are run using image app).
+A base configuration consists of 6 containers that are run using the above-mentioned images.
+(LL application containers - api, ui, and worker - are run using image learninglocker2-app).

 The only persistent locations are directories in $DATA_LOCATION (see below), which are mounted as volumes to Mongo container and app-based containers.